Step 7: How to apply for a job with the method nobody taught you

 Propose next steps

-Give a business card
+Provide a business card

 Remember the fundamentals of in-person networking in this situation.
 You do want to go through some kind of trial project with the hiring manager, but not on the first meeting.
 That’s probably overwhelming, and even a little suspicious if there’s an open position.